 before I can demonstrate a proposition in geometry,I must draw the figure, and similarly that, before I can say what the sum of two integers is, I must count the units of which he supposes the integers to consist.
 The erroneous character of this view has been sufficiently demonstrated by the subsequent history of mathematical science, but ought to have been clear to Kant himself.

-geometry, he ought to have seen that Descartes' invention of co-ordinates had already made the drawing of figures in principle superfluous in geometrical science.
+Even if all geometry, as he tacitly assumes, were metrical geometry, he ought to have seen that Descartes' invention of co-ordinates had already made the drawing of figures in principle superfluous in geometrical science.

-is even more superficial-in fact, on a level with Aristotle’s.
+His conception of arithmetic is even more superficial-in fact, on a level with Aristotle’s.

-Kant’s examples are all drawn from the demonstration of singular propositions (such as 7 + 5=12).
+As Couturat has correctly observed, Kant’s examples are all drawn from the demonstration of singular propositions (such as 7 + 5=12).

 If he had asked himself how any general truth in the theory of numbers is proved (how, e.g., we prove Fermat's theorem), he would have seen at once the inadequacy of his own theories.
 Indeed, mere consideration of a singular proposition which does not relate to integers (e.g., the proposition 2 x 5 + 3x6=6x16) might have taught him that arithmetic is not the same thing as counting, and even suggested to him that an integer is not a ‘ collection of units.”